ericfuerstenberg/terraform-wavefront-alerts/README.md

 1. Version control (git)
 2. Programmatic creation, modification, and destruction of alerts and dashboards in Wavefront
     - no more manually navigating between dashboards or making the same change in more than one place
-    - allows alerts and dashboards to be standardized into templates
+    - allows alerts and dashboards to be standardized into templates and modules for ease of use
     - can copy/paste existing blocks of code to replicate items quickly and efficiently
 3. Easy tag management
     - Variables allow us to assign and modify tags on all NOC resources quickly and easily